 Defamation and Libel Liability in Florida

-Business owners, physicians, and professionals are increasingly exposed to defamation claims arising from online reviews, social media posts, and public statements about competitors.
-When the claim lands, the defendant’s personal assets absorb the full impact because no policy covers the judgment.
+Business owners, physicians, and professionals face growing defamation exposure from online reviews, social media posts, and public statements about competitors.
+When the claim lands, no policy covers the judgment.
+The entire defense cost and any resulting award come out of the defendant’s pocket, which makes asset protection planning directly relevant in a way it may not be for insured claims.

 Speak With a Florida Asset Protection Attorney